hauleth/hauleth/content/post/beam-process-memory-usage.md

 If we want to avoid that additional memory overhead in our spawned processes we need to go back to more primitive functions in Erlang, namely `erlang:spawn/1` (`Kernel.spawn/1` in Elixir).
-But that mean that we cannot use `Task.await_many/2` anymore, so we need to workaround it by using custom
+But that mean that we cannot use `Task.await_many/2` anymore, so we need to work around it by using custom
 function:

 ```elixir